Vasectomy Postop Instructions

 - Do not make important decisions or sign any important papers in the next 24 hours after sedation.

-- You should avoid any strenuous activity for one to two (1-2) weeks.
-This includes activities such as golf, tennis, cutting the grass, stretching exercises, and so forth.
+- You should avoid any strenuous activity for 1-2 weeks.
+This includes activities such as running, strenuous exercise, stretching exercises, and so forth.
 You should avoid lifting anything over twenty (20) pounds for the next week.

-- You will feel more comfortable if you put ice on the incision for the first four to six (4-6) hours after surgery.
+- You will feel more comfortable if you put ice on the incision for the first 4-6 hours after surgery.